tendant/yaml-helm-pipeline/README.md

 - `/healthz`: Basic health check that returns 200 OK if the server is running
 - `/healthz/ready`: Readiness check that verifies all dependencies (GitHub API, Helm CLI) are available

-### Output Configuration

-- `OUTPUT_REPO_URL` (optional): Git URL of the target repository for generated YAML files.
-If not provided, the source repository will be used.
-- `OUTPUT_REPO_BRANCH` (optional): Branch to use in the target repository.
-Default: "main"
-- `OUTPUT_DIR` (optional): Directory within the target repository to save files.
-If not provided, files will be saved at the repository root.
-- `OUTPUT_FILENAME` (optional): Filename for the generated YAML.
-Default: "generated.yaml"

 ## Development Setup